severalnines/docs/components.rst

 ``replication_check_binlog_filtration_bf_failover=<boolean integer>``

-* Before attempting a failover, verify filration (binlog_do/ignore_db) and replication_* are identically configured on the candidate and the slaves.
+* Before attempting a failover, verify filtration (binlog_do/ignore_db) and replication_* are identically configured on the candidate and the slaves.
 Default is 0 (false) meaning the checks are disabled.
 1 means enable.
 * Example: ``replication_check_binlog_filtration_bf_failover=1``

 ``schema_change_detection_address=<string>``